-Named after Charles Darwin, who spent some time here during his travels, the settlement was established in 1859 as a centre first for cattle ranching, it retains much evidence of the lives of early settlers including a stone corral, the “galpon” and nearby turf walls.
-Latterly Darwin moved into sheep farming, at the height of its development, the Darwin community boasted, in addition to the many shepherds and farm hands, master craftsmen, a doctor, a school master, and even a parson.
+As time progressed Darwin moved into sheep farming, at the height of its development, the Darwin community boasted, in addition to the many shepherds and farm hands, master craftsmen, a doctor, a school master, and even a parson.

 Darwin was once the largest settlement after Stanley, with almost 200 working folk on the farm payroll.
-After being reduced to only 2 for many years, the permanent population has now risen to 7, but the location has lost none of its appeal.
-By 1920, however, the site had become too small for the thriving settlement, and over the next 2 years, all the farm buildings, the church, and most of the houses were transferred to Goose Green, now a large sheep farm owned by Falklands Landholdings, some 90,000 sheep.
+By 1920, the site had become too small for the thriving settlement and over the next 2 years all the farm buildings, the church, and most of the houses were transferred to Goose Green- a large sheep farm owned by Falklands Landholdings, running 90,000 sheep.

 Bodie Creek Bridge

-Nearby is Bodie Creek Bridge, the world’s most southerly suspension bridge, It was built in 1925, by one engineer and local men from a kit fabricated in England by David Rowell & Co., in order to shorten the distance sheep needed to be driven from southern Lafonia to the shearing sheds in Goose Green.
-Closed in 1997 it is no longer used by sheep or man and is unfortunately fallen into disrepair, but still well worth a visit.
+Nearby is Bodie Creek Bridge, one of the world’s most southerly suspension bridges.
+It was built in 1925, from a kit fabricated by David Rowell & Co., in order to shorten the distance sheep needed to be driven from southern Lafonia to the shearing sheds in Goose Green.
+Closed in 1997 it is no longer used for its original purpose, however it is well worth a visit!

 For those with their own transport, Darwin provides an ideal base for the exploration of Lafonia and the eastern shore of Falkland Sound.
-It is also about a 35 minute drive to the Ferry service at New Heaven that connects the main islands; East and the West.
+It is also about a 35 minute drive to New Heaven which boasts a thriving Gentoo penguin colony.

-There’s a wide variety of activities to fill your time at the historic Darwin settlement including walking and visits to sites connected with the 1982 war and wildlife.
+There’s a wide variety of activities to fill your time at the historic Darwin settlement including walking and visits to sites connected with the 1982 Conflict and wildlife.

-Look out for dolphins in the harbour, hares in the gorse bushes and a rich variety of birds along the shoreline and ponds: Falklands Flightless Steamer Ducks, Oyster Catchers, Blackish Oyster Catchers, Night Heron, Kelp Geese, Upland Geese, Brent Geese, Turkey Vulture, Southern Great Petrel and Red Backed Hawk, to name just a few.
+Look out for dolphins in the harbour, hares in the gorse bushes and a rich variety of birds along the shoreline and ponds: Falklands Flightless Steamer Ducks, Oyster Catchers, Blackish Oystercatchers, Night Heron, Kelp Geese, Upland Geese, Brent Geese, Turkey Vulture, Southern Great Petrel and Red Backed Hawk, to name just a few.
 If you’re lucky you might even be able to spot the resident Barn Owls.

 Darwin House is a modern farmhouse with 6 bedrooms available for guests, and a choice of two double, one twin, one triple room (3 singles beds) and two rooms that can be made as either a twin or a superking size.